ChaoticAkantor/CARPG/README.md

 Any overhealed health will slowly drain back to your default whilst inactive.

 # Engineer - Minions
-can summon friendly robots based on maximum energy pool.
+Can summon friendly robots based on maximum reserve power via a menu.
 Can be controlled with Sven NPC keybinds and teleported to you or destroyed on command.
+They can be also be killed or teleported from the menu.
+Teleporting pulls them around you in a circle and updates their HP from any gained levels.
+Manually killing them from the menu refunds their full cost.
+Their health and damage scales with level.
+Any XP (frags/score) they gain is sent to you instead.
 Always gets a pipewrench, can hit them with the wrench to heal them.
-Teleporting them also heals them but does not give you XP.
-Any XP they gain is sent to you instead.

 # Defender - DR Tank
 Has a toggleable barrier that layers over health and armor that has it's own health pool.
 Whilst active, further reduces damage you take.
 Starts at 75% damage reduction and scales up to 100% as you level.